How Breastfeeding Lowers a Mom’s Risk of Heart Disease

 Women who breastfed their babies had a 9% lower risk of having heart disease during the study period compared to women who did not breastfeed.
 The effect seemed to be cumulative: Women who had more than one child and breastfed each of their babies for two years or more lowered their risk of heart disease by 18% and their risk of stroke by a similar amount, compared to mother who never breastfed.
 Even after the researchers adjusted for factors that can influence heart events, such as cholesterol levels, blood pressure, smoking, obesity and physical activity, the effect remained strong.

-The finding only points to a strong association between breastfeeding and lower heart disease risk — it doesn’t imply that women who don’t breastfeed will necessarily develop heart problems.
+The finding only points to a strong association between breastfeeding and lower heart disease risk; it doesn’t imply that women who don’t breastfeed will necessarily develop heart problems.

 More research is needed to clarify the link.
 But breastfeeding may affect heart risk by changing the metabolism of women after they give birth, says study co-author Sanne Peters, a research fellow in epidemiology at the University of Oxford in England.
 During pregnancy, the body accumulates and redistributes fat in an effort to ensure the developing baby has enough nutrients and to prepare to nurse the baby with breastmilk.
 Previous studies suggest that the accumulated fat is more efficiently lost during breastfeeding.
 “Women who don’t breastfeed essentially have metabolic reserves that they don't need,” says Peters.
 That may contribute to more weight gain and raise risk factors for heart disease, such as atherosclerosis and cholesterol.